5 Steps in Paying the College Tuition Bill

 Access to the College Tuition Bill

 First, how will this bill arrive?
-More colleges use a “paperless” billing system, meaning the student will receive an email notification that the college bill is due.
-This notification is sent to your child via their student’s web portal at the college.
+More colleges are adopting a paperless billing system, which means students will receive an email notification when the college bill is due.
+This notification is sent to your child via the student’s web portal.
 It’s essential to make your child aware that the bill will be coming to them.
 We also recommend you check with the college to see if they have a parent portal to view financial aid and billing statements.

 Reviewing the Tuition Bill